 - In 42, Dodgers General Manager Branch Rickey gives one to Jackie Robinson after the latter suffers a Heroic B.S.O.D..

 - In Full Metal Jacket, Joker and Cowboy have a rather heartfelt one when they are reunited.

-- Initially Played for Laughs in Remember the Titans when Louis Lastik gives Coach Boone a tearful hug while saying "I'm eligible."
+- Initially Played for Laughs when Louis Lastik gives Coach Boone a tearful hug while saying "I'm eligible."
 Turns out he's happy because Boone just helped him get accepted to college.

 - Love Actually: The "Billy Mack"-plotline ends with an intensely awkward, but deeply heartfelt Man Hug between Billy Mack and his manager Phil, which is only slightly spoiled by Billy's insistence they spend Christmas getting drunk and watching porn.

 - In Michiel de Ruyter, there were several of these after the Dutch fleet captured The Royal Charles and destroyed a big part of the English fleet.

 - Maverick and Iceman at the end of Top Gun.